Best Time to Dive Komodo 2026

 More tips

-• If you’re cold-sensitive: 5mm + hooded vest is a good combo.
+• 5mm + hooded vest if cold-sensitive.

 September ☀️